forseti-security/forseti-security/_docs/_latest/develop/branch-methodology.md

 This page describes the branches in the Forseti repo and how they're used.

+Please note that Forseti 2.0 is the current General Availability (GA) version, and where all active feature developments should take place.
+Forseti 1.0 is on support-basis only, and only bug fixes will be accepted.

 ## Branches

 The branches listed below are the main branches you'll use to inspect